Grading FAQ – Winter 2018

 This in effect is the start grade for the season, either winter or summer.
 This shows a shooter’s grade, i.e. “B” that should be used for the current season.

-These grades only change if a “new” shooter records three scores (or sometime @ 6).
+These grades only change if a “new” shooter records three scores (or sometimes @ 6).

 This is a shooters current Average %, based on supplied scores. a max of 16 scores is used.

-No unusually Low score will be registered on the BFTA grading list, as this will grossly deflate a shooters rolling 16 average.
+No unusually Low score will be registered on the BFTA grading list at the discretion of the Grading Officer, as this will grossly deflate a shooters rolling 16 average.

 I think my grading is wrong!